Rudreshtomar/mini-twitter/README.md

 2. RETRIEVING TWEET - Tweets are fetched from the Apex Oracle database using RESTful services.

 # TECHNOLOGIES USED
-Frontend: React, Bootstrap
+* Frontend: React, Bootstrap
-Backend: Apex Oracle Database, RESTful API
+* Backend: Apex Oracle Database, RESTful API
-Libraries: Fuse.js for fuzzy search
+* Libraries: Fuse.js for fuzzy search

+# Acknowledgements
+* Inspired by Twitter's homepage design
+* Special thanks to the creators of the libraries and tools used in this project.